 Information architecture is not built with vague guesses and baseless plans.
 It requires several principles and methodologies to be followed.
 Following these principles leads an architect to obtain a working prototype.

-An information architect should have a complete understanding of the application, the site’s content inventory, and the organization’s goals.
+An information architect should understand the application, the site’s content inventory, and the organization’s goals.
 After arranging this data, IAs should follow these principles throughout their work:

 1. Rule of Choice

 Less is always more.
-The fewer the number of choices to decide between, the more accurate the result.
+The fewer choices to decide between, the more accurate the result.

 2. Rule of Objects

-The site’s content drafted by the UX writer is a living object as it has its behaviors, results, attributes, and lifecycles.
+The site’s content drafted by the UX writer is a living object with its behaviors, results, attributes, and lifecycles.

 3. Rule of Paradigms

-Prototypes and examples should be used in the description of website content and categories to elaborate their meaning.
+Prototypes and examples should be used to describe website content and categories to elaborate their meaning.

 4. Rule of Disclosure